 Only one image can be transferred at a time.
-To send multiple images at a time, see p.125.
+To send multiple images at a time, see p.119.

-- Compatible versions of Photoshop are 7.0 or later. - Transferred images are automatically converted to TIFF images (16bit) to which an ICC profile (p.148) is added.
-The ICC profile contains information about [Preferences] (p.141) or work color space (p.88) set for each image as described and the appropriate color information is relayed to Photoshop. - When you exit Photoshop, only the original RAW image remains, and the transferred image will disappear.
+- Transferred images are automatically converted to TIFF images (16bit) to which an ICC profile (p.138) is added.
+The ICC profile contains information about [Preferences] (p.131) or work color space (p.83) set for each image as described and the appropriate color information is relayed to Photoshop. - When you exit Photoshop, only the original RAW image remains, and the transferred image will disappear.
 Saving the transferred image as a separate image in Photoshop is recommended.

-Customizing the Main Window Toolbar
+Advanced Customizing the Main Window Toolbar